yoyo

 type /help for available commands

-You typed a command yoyo doesn’t recognize.
+You typed a command yoyo doesn't recognize.
+If it's a typo, yoyo will suggest the closest match:

-Fix: Type /help to see available commands.
+Fix: Check the suggestion, or type /help to see all available commands.

 "not in a git repository"